 Many people are initially wary at the thought of swimming with stingrays.
 However, the stingrays at Gibbs Cay today have grown up around people and are extremely friendly.
 You'll see tour guides picking them out of the water and feeding them (guests are encouraged to feed them too).

-Cruise Center opened in 2006, and we're only aware of one injury to a visitor (not fatal).
+The Grand Turk Cruise Center opened in 2006, and we're only aware of one injury to a visitor (not fatal).
 The visitor was feeding a large group of stingrays, slipped fell and then stepped on a stingray's barb.
 The visitor was attended to by the ship's medic and was on crutches for a few days.
 This is the only injury that we know of involving stingrays at Gibbs Cay.
-Grand Turk has approximately 550,000 cruise visitors a year.
+Grand Turk has around a million cruise visitors a year.